tardate/LittleArduinoProjects/Electronics101/Connectors/RF/README.md

 BNC - Bayonet Neill–Concelman.

-* used on VHF, UHF, sometiems HF.
+* used on VHF, UHF, sometimes HF.
 Use in RF applications is gradually fading.
 * widely used outside of RF e.g. test equipment etc

 See also: